neo4j-labs/cypher-workbench/ui/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Using Solutions Workbench
+## Using Cypher Workbench
-Once you have run `npm start`, navigate to http://localhost:3000 to bring up the Solutions Workbench UI.
+Once you have run `npm start`, navigate to http://localhost:3000 to bring up the Cypher Workbench UI.
 You should be directed to the login page where you can login using the User credentials you created in the parent README file.

 ## Notes